Assignment 8 - Music Store - SignIn.aspx, Checkout.aspx (part 1)

 - Retrieve customer information based upon email address.

-- Existing customers: update their information if it has changed
+- Update returning customer information if it has changed.

 - Add order information

 - Create a new order ID in the database

 - Send order confirmation information to the browser and via an html email.